Common Law Marriage Attorney

 Regardless of your marital status, you have a legal responsibility to provide care for your children.
 More importantly, all matters of custody and child support are determined through the same channels for both married and unmarried couples.
 At LaCoste Law, our common law marriage attorney has substantial experience representing unmarried fathers’ rights in Washington State.

-The only hiccup in child custody and support cases is if your child is not biologically yours and you haven’t gone through the necessary channels to adopt him or her.
+The only hiccup in child custody and support cases is if your child is not biologically yours and you have not gone through the necessary channels to adopt him or her.

 Is There Common-Law Marriage in Washington State?